-It is a month set aside for earnest reflection and teshuvah (repentance, literally return) in order to prepare for Yamim Nora’im (Days of Awe), the 10-day period called the Ten Days of Repentance from Rosh HaShanah (The Feast of Trumpets) to Yom Kippur (Day of Atonement).
+It is a month set aside for earnest reflection and teshuvah (repentance, literally return) in order to prepare for Yamim Nora’im (Days of Awe), the upcoming 10-day period also called the Ten Days of Repentance from Rosh HaShanah (The Feast of Trumpets) to Yom Kippur (Day of Atonement).

 Because of this, Elul is a time of asking for forgiveness from others and from God.

 “Take words with you and return [shuv] to the LORD.
 Say to Him: ‘Forgive all our sins and receive us graciously, that we may offer the fruit of our lips.'”
 (Hosea 14:2)

 “When My glory passes by, I will put you in a cleft in the rock and cover you with My hand until I have passed by.
 Then I will remove My hand and you will see My back; but My face must not be seen.”
 (Exodus 33:22–23)

 Traditionally speaking, there is a link between the month of Elul and the Book of Exodus in the Bible.

 This month is believed to coincide with the period between the story of the Eigel HaZahav (the Golden Calf) in which Moses smashes the Aseret HaDiberot (Ten Commandments) because of Israel’s sin and with the receiving of the second set of tablets (Exodus 32; 34:27–28).

 It is Jewish tradition that Moses ascended the mountain on Rosh Chodesh Elul (the beginning of the month of Elul) to plead for the forgiveness of Israel’s idolatry.
 It is also believed that he descended the mountain with the second set of Tablets on Yom Kippur, during the closing of the period of repentance.